silahian/VisualHFT/README.md

 ![Limit Order Book Visualization](https://github.com/silahian/VisualHFT/blob/master/docImages/LOB_imbalances_2.gif) For this specific example we had the following:
 - built with #wpf (desktop app)
-- 5 levels of depth on each side
+- 10 or more levels of depth on each side
-- market data is coming from Binance (btc/usd)
+- market data is coming from Binance, Okex (btc/usd) (soon plugins to add other sources)
 - red/green bubbles are selling/buying orders on the LOB
 - light green/red bubbles are our orders (market making)
 - bottom chart in blue, is the spread